Vertis-Z/entertain-me/README.md

 # EntertainMe

     A one-stop shop for movie lovers.
-Search for movies, and get results of other relevant films that might interest you.
-Save them to your favorites to revisit later.

 ## Built with
 * HTML